nehalvaghasiya/ml-nlp-projects/Machine Learning/Regression/Linear Regression/CO2 emission prediction/README.md

 - Here comes the Python library flask-ngrok.
-- install flask-ngrok in google-collab and import run_with_ngrok.
+- Install flask-ngrok in google-collab and import run_with_ngrok.
 That's it.

 `!pip install flask-ngrok`